learnbyexample/learn_gnuawk/gnu_awk.md

 ## Summary

 This short chapter revisited the `-v` command line option and introduced the `ENVIRON` special array.
 These are particularly useful when the `awk` command is part of a shell script.
-Arrays will be discussed in more detail in the later chapters.
+Arrays will be discussed in more detail later.
 The next chapter will cover control structures.

 ## Exercises